-Employees shall be compensated for overtime worked as follows:

-(i) Employees will be compensated at the rate of one and one-half $(1 \ 1/2)$ times their regular rate of pay for time they are required to work in excess of forty (40) hours in a workweek.

-(ii) All employees will be compensated at the rate of two (2) times their regular rate of pay for overtime work they are required to work on their seventh (7th) consecutive day of work.

-(iii) All employees will be compensated at the rate of two (2) times their regular rate of pay for overtime work they are required to work on Sundays.

-(iv) All leave with pay shall be considered time worked in the computation of overtime.

-For purposes of computing overtime, paid leave hours and all holiday hours (worked or unworked) for which an employee is compensated, shall be regarded as hours worked.

-At the option of the employee and with the approval of the County, employees covered by this Agreement may elect to receive compensatory leave at the appropriate overtime rate for each overtime hour worked.
+- A. Employees shall be compensated for overtime worked as follows: - 1.
+Employees will be compensated at the rate of one and one-half (1 1/2) times their regular rate of pay for time they are required to work in excess of forty (40) hours in a workweek. - 2.
+All employees will be compensated at the rate of two (2) times their regular rate of pay for overtime work they are required to work on their seventh (7th) consecutive day of work. - 3.
+All employees will be compensated at the rate of two (2) times their regular rate of pay for overtime work they are required to work on Sundays. - 4.
+All leave with pay shall be considered time worked in the computation of overtime. - B. For purposes of computing overtime, paid leave hours and all holiday hours (worked or unworked) for which an employee is compensated, shall be regarded as hours worked. - C. An employee may elect to accrue compensatory leave in lieu of pay at the appropriate overtime rate for all authorized overtime hours worked.
 For purposes of this provision and other compensatory leave provisions of this Agreement, compensatory leave will be scheduled at mutually agreeable times.
-The parties agree that this paragraph will be administered consistent with the requirements of the Fair Labor Standards Act and the County's rules and regulations.

-Employees who without an intervening break work three (3) hours or more beyond their regular work shift of eight (8) hours shall receive a paid one-half (1/2) hour meal period.
+The parties agree that this paragraph will be administered consistent with the requirements of the Fair Labor Standards Act and the County's rules and regulations. - D. Employees who, without an intervening break, work three (3) hours or more beyond their regular work shift of eight (8) hours shall receive a paid one-half (1/2) hour meal period.
 For every four (4) consecutive hours of work thereafter, employees shall receive an additional one-half (1/2) hour paid meal period.
-Employees who work three (3) or more hours overtime consecutive to the end of their shift may receive a meal allowance of up to Ten Dollars (\$10.00) by providing the Department with a receipt for the meal.
+Employees who work three (3) or more hours overtime consecutive to the end of their shift may receive a meal allowance of up to ten dollars (\$10.00) by providing the Department with a receipt for the meal.

-There shall be no pyramiding of overtime or other premium rates; that is, only one (1) overtime or premium rate will be paid for the same hours worked.

-Overtime can be worked only when the needs of the workload demand it and the type of work to be performed must dictate the selection of employees.
+- E. There shall be no pyramiding of overtime or other premium rates; that is, only one (1) overtime or premium rate will be paid for the same hours worked. - F. Overtime can be worked only when the needs of the workload demand it and the type of work to be performed must dictate the selection of employees.
 The selections should be made, so far as the circumstances will permit, from qualified employees who are capable of doing the particular work.
 Circumstances and previous practices should be considered in deciding which group or groups should reasonably be called upon to do particular work.
-Such selections should be made and overtime should be allotted amongst the employees in as fair and equitable a manner as circumstances and the job requirements will permit within the appropriate class.
+Such selections should be made and overtime should be allotted amongst the employees in as fair and equitable a manner as circumstances and the job requirements will permit within the appropriate class. - G. Effective Fiscal Year 2004, Weighmasters shall receive a differential of sixty-five cents (\$.65) for all productive hours worked at the landfill.
+To the extent permitted by applicable law, the differential shall not be considered to be part of the employee's base rate nor shall it be applied to pay for nonproductive hours such as holiday pay, annual or sick leave pay, nor shall it be used for the purpose of computing retirement deductions, retirement and insurance benefits.